QCaudron/fieldday/_static/satellite_template.md

 Updated ###updated###.
 ```

 Here are some details for the satellites we're likely to work during Field Day.
-The information is taken primarily from [Clint K6LCS's website](https://www.work-sat.com/), and with help from [Mike KB8BMY](http://qrz.com/db/KB8BMY), with thanks.
+The information is taken primarily from [Clint K6LCS's website](https://www.work-sat.com/), and with help from [Mike KB8BMY](http://qrz.com/db/KB8BMY) and [Frank KJ7DZ](http://qrz.com/db/KJ7DZ), with thanks.
 The frequencies in the tables below contain uplinks and downlinks, with Doppler shift taken into account for aquisition of signal (AOS) and loss of signal (LOS) times.

 ## Passes